balparda/transnext/README.md

 # also remember: "pkg@^1.2.3" = latest 1.* ; "pkg@~1.2.3" = latest 1.2.* ; "pkg@1.2.3" exact
 ```

-Keep tool versions aligned.
-Remember to check your diffs before submitting (especially `poetry.lock`) to avoid surprises!

 ##### Exporting the `requirements.txt` file

-This template does not generate `requirements.txt` automatically (Poetry uses `poetry.lock`).
-If you need a `requirements.txt` for Docker/legacy tooling, use Poetry’s export plugin (`poetry-plugin-export`) by simply running:
+Poetry uses `poetry.lock` as the primary lockfile.
+If you need a `requirements.txt` for Docker/legacy tooling:

 ```sh
 make req  # or: poetry export --format requirements.txt --without-hashes --output requirements.txt